 National Accreta Foundation is proud to be an inaugural member on the Executive Council of MoMMA’s Voices, a coalition of Maternal Mortality and Morbidity Advocates working together to improve United States maternal health.
-We recommend joining as an individual (it’s free!), attending the Champions for Change summit, and submitting your story on their site.
+We recommend joining as an individual (it’s free!), attending the annual Champions for Change Summit, and submitting your story on their site.

 National Accreta Foundation is a non-profit 501(c)(3) organization dedicated to placenta accreta advocacy.
 Content on this site is provided for informational purposes only and is not meant to substitute for the advice provided by your own physician or other medical professional, please see our medical disclaimer here.